aaronr7734/team-8-project/reports/report-10.md

 ### **What Should We Try Next Time**:

-   Elizabeth's Thoughts:
+   Elizabeth's Thoughts: Backend should teach frontend about API since they emphasized that API is important for them to know but have not provided any guidance or direction on how to learn it properly.

    Ceanna's Thoughts: We should set 2 hours out of the day to work on code, so that we are not rushing for code for the next deliverable.

    Aaron's Thoughts: I don't really know what to put here, other than that as a group, we haven't really been implementing our "next time" suggestions from previous reports.

    Chase's Thoughts: The only thing I can think of is to stay ahead on the deliverables and code the website more.